ffuf/ffuf/README.md

    - New
       - New CLI flag: -ac to autocalibrate response size and word filters based on few preset URLs.
       - New CLI flag: -timeout to specify custom timeouts for all HTTP requests.
+      - New CLI flag: --data for compatibility with copy as curl functionality of browsers.
+      - New CLI flag: --compress, dummy flag that does nothing. for compatibility with copy as curl.

    - Changed
       - Wordlist can also be read from standard input
+      - Defining -d or --data implies POST method if -X doesn't set it to something else than GET

 - v0.9
    - New